 The DDD office offers a variety of public information such as printed and digital maps, aerial images, and Welcome Guides that contain information on Attractions & Festivals, Restaurants, Merchants, Parking, New Business, and New Residents.
-All of this information can also be found and retrieved from our newly designed website (launched 2015.)
-The website (downtownbatonrouge.org) features a new and innovative design; making information more easily accessible to each type of user.
+All of this information can also be found and retrieved on our website - www.downtownbatonrouge.org.